NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 <h1>Parametric Analysis Tool 2.x (PAT) Interface Guide</h1>
-OpenStudio's PAT allows you to quickly try out and compare manually specified combinations of measures, optimize designs, calibrate models, perform parametric sensitivity analysis, and much more.
+PAT allows you to quickly try out and compare manually specified combinations of measures, optimize designs, calibrate models, perform parametric sensitivity analysis, and much more.
 Manually specified combinations of measures may be run locally on your computer.
 Algorithmic analyses (e.g. optimization, design of experiments, etc) can be run by connecting to a separately provisioned instance of the OpenStudio server.

 ___________________